appsmithorg/appsmith-docs/website/docs/reference/widgets/filepicker.md

 If using the S3 multiple file upload command, you only need to provide `{{FilePicker1.files}}`.

-You can refer to this [tutorial](https://www.appsmith.com/blog/upload-and-manage-files-on-cloudinary-with-the-filepicker-widget) to understand how to use the FilePicker widget to upload or manage files on Cloudinary.
+To learn more,  see [how to use the Filepicker widget](https://www.appsmith.com/blog/upload-and-manage-files-on-cloudinary-with-the-filepicker-widget) to upload or manage files on Cloudinary.